 The confidentiality of individuals involved in these cases and the sensitivity of the reports should be respected at all times.

-We have also produced an online elearning package for everyone who works with children, young people and their parents, carers and families.
+We have also produced an e-learning package on improving practice of serious cases for everyone who works with children, young people and their parents, carers and families.